kijiproject/kiji/kijiproject.github.com/_posts/tutorials/phonebook/1.0.0-rc4/2012-01-01-phonebook-create.md

     OK.

 #### Verify
-Enter the Kiji schema shell using the following command:
+Enter the KijiSchema shell using the following command:

 <div class="userinput">
 {% highlight bash %}